nllz/IRTF-HRPC/draft-research.md

 ##### Open Standards
 Question(s):
 Is your protocol fully documented in a way that it could be easily implemented, improved, build upon and/or further developed?
 Do you depend on proprietary code for the implementation, running or further development of your protocol?
 Does your protocol favor a particular proprietary specification over technically equivalent and competing specification(s), for instance by making any incorporated vendor specification  "required" or "recommended" {{RFC2026}}?
 Do you normatively reference another standard that is not available without cost?
-Are you aware of any patents that would prevent your standard from being fully implemented?
+Are you aware of any patents that would prevent your standard from being fully implemented {{RFC3979}} {{RFC6701}}?

 Explanation:
 The Internet was able to developed into the global network of networks because of the existence of open, non-proprietary standards {{Zittrain}}.
 They are crucial for enabling interoperability.
 Yet, open standards are not explicitly defined within the IETF.
 On the subject, {{RFC2606}} states: Various national and international standards bodies, such as ANSI, ISO, IEEE, and ITU-T, develop a variety of protocol and service specifications that are similar to Technical Specifications defined at the IETF.
 National and international groups also publish "implementors' agreements" that are analogous to Applicability Statements, capturing a body of implementation-specific detail concerned with the practical application of their standards.
 All of these are considered to be "open external standards" for the purposes of the Internet Standards Process.